 - Lacks long-term friends: People usually stay away from narcissists because they are self-centered.
 Narcissists have few long-term friends.
 Mostly, they have casual friends.
 A narcissist may get angry if you have close old friends.
 They may not like it if you spend time with your friends.
 They will criticize your choice of friends and make you feel guilty about spending time with them.

-- Puts you down too often: Narcissists have low self-esteem, and they often let others down to make themselves feel superior to them.
-For example, if you win prizes or accolades at your workplace and share the news with them, they will say that it is no big deal and that they will do things in a better way.
-They enjoy the power they have over you by destroying your happiness and persuading you to be inferior to them.
+- Puts you down: Narcissists often put others down to make themselves feel superior.
+For example, if you win prizes or accolades at your workplace and share the news with them, they may say that it is no big deal and that they can do things in a better way.
+They enjoy the power they have over you by trying to destroy your happiness and persuade you to be inferior to them.

-- Looks out for a better partner: They will be with you as lovers and enjoy all the benefits of a relationship but will not be as firmly committed to the relationship as you are.
-When you initiate the conversation, they make you feel guilty by accusing you of being clingy.
+- Looks out for a better partner: They will be with you as lovers and enjoy all the benefits of a relationship but will not be as firmly committed to the relationship.
+They accuse you of being clingy.

 - Enjoys breaking rules: Narcissists often defy rules and social norms.
 They may indulge in petty crimes like stealing or breaking traffic rules only to exhibit false bravado.
 Even if they commit serious crimes, they may hardly show remorse and instead may feel proud of what they have done.

 - Nurtures a sense of entitlement: For narcissists, the world revolves around them, and everyone else is there to meet their needs, and they don’t have to do anything in return.
 They feel that they should be treated differently and enjoy the faults of others.
 They will usually order you and others around them as if you are there only to serve them.